TommasoCere/homebridge-unifi-protect-webhook/README.md

 - Click "Generate temporary URL" to get a short‑lived URL (ephemeral token) without exposing permanent tokens.
 - Permanent token is only shown if it was previously revealed.

+Note:

+- As of v0.2.0, the old external page served at `/admin/ui` has been removed.
+Use the plugin page inside Homebridge UI instead.

 Notes:

 - Admin endpoints are local‑network only; if `adminSecret` is set, it must be provided (header `x-admin-secret` or query `?adminSecret=`).